andim/noisyopt/README.md

 ## Testing

-You can run the modules testsuite using the nose testing framework:
+You can run the modules testsuite using the py.test testing framework:

-    nosetests
+    py.test